GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/combining-user-data-from-different-sources/en.md

 1. A newsletter system (storing subscribers' data, including their email and spoken language)
 2. A CRM (storing customers' data, including their name and email)

-It first retrieves all records from the first service and extracts the emails.
-Then it uses these emails to generate the endpoint URL for the second service's REST API, as to fetch data for those users only.
+It first retrieves all records from the newsletter service and extracts the emails.
+Then it uses these emails to generate the endpoint URL for the CRM's REST API, as to fetch data for those users only.
 Finally, it combines both datasets into one, around the shared `email` property:

 ```graphql
 query ProvideNewsletterUserData {